 (3) Jointly with the supervisor, ensure that participation in education and communications activities does not interfere with the performance of their primary job duties by communicating any potential conflicts to the supervisor beforehand.
 Optional education and communications activities are in addition to the employee's regular job duties and are not a substitute for completing assigned work.
 Participation in such activities is not intended to have an adverse impact on work operations or employee performance.

-Education.
-Comprises those activities designed to enhance learning in science, technology, engineering, and mathemathics (STEM) content areas using NASA's unique capabilities.
+STEM Engagement.
+Comprises those activities designed to enhance learning in science, technology, engineering, and mathematics (STEM) content areas using NASA's unique capabilities.

 Underserved/Underrepresented Communities.
 Refers to populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life, as exemplified by the list in the preceding definition of "Equity."

 a.
 Advancing Racial Equity and Support for Underserved Communities Through the Federal Government, E.O.
 13985.